 Are LEDs superior to CFLs?

 Light-emitting diodes (LEDs) last longer and use less energy than CFL bulbs, but they are also more expensive and may not be ideal for all budgets.
-Specialty LEDs, such as those used for recessed lighting, are priced in the $25 to $75 range, while standard Energy Star qualified LED bulbs are priced between $16 and $25.
-Using these prices, typical payback for an LED bulb is three to four years.
+Specialty LEDs, such as those used for recessed lighting, are priced in the $10 to $50 range, while standard Energy Star qualified LED bulbs are priced between $8 and $20.
+Using these prices, typical payback for an LED bulb is two to four years.

 If you’re ready to make the up-front investment, LEDs can save you more than $70 in energy costs over the lifetime of the product, and you can expect the bulb to last 25,000 hours – about 22 years, based on three hours of use per day.